chris021/NZ-ForeFlight/nz-aip/README.md

 ### What do do
 1. Install Python if you havn't already
 2. pip install -r requirements.txt
-3. python newaip.py
+3. python new-get-aip.py
- Once the script is run a folder called 'AIP' is created.
-Rename this to 'byop'.
+4. This should create a folder called 'aip'
+5. Rename 'aip' to 'byop'.
-Place the byop folder in a folder name of your choice for example 'NZAIP 202302' zip this folder and you have a file ready for importing into ForeFlight.
+6. Place the byop folder in a folder name of your choice for example 'NZAIP 202302'
+7. zip this folder

+You have a file ready for importing into ForeFlight.
+Best of luck!